Executive Director & Teacher

-Melissa is passionate about her work as an educator and looks forward to joining the MG21 team in launching the Middle Campus.
 Since graduating from the University of Wisconsin-Madison, Mel has studied tropical biology in Costa Rica, taught English in coastal Ecuador, worked on an organic mushroom farm, taught at both Jefferson Middle School and a Montessori school, and married one of the greatest people she knows, Josh.
 They live with their dog Maggie and three chickens just a bike ride away from school.
 Outside of work, she is an avid gardener and a wilderness backpacker and is most content outside, immersed in nature.
 Her pile of books never gets smaller, only grows taller- she loves lounging in a hammock while reading.
 Mel is passionate about learning and exploring this world.
 She enjoys projects (especially completing them!), watersports, trying new recipes, writing stories, and exploring new places.
 She considers MG21 home and feels fortunate to be part of such a beautiful community.

 While hailing from Chicagoland, Jess considers herself a true Wisconsinite at heart.
 She received her Bachelor’s degree in Sociology from the University of Wisconsin-La Crosse and her Master’s degree in Social Work from the University of Wisconsin-Madison.
 In addition to her role as the MG21 Social Worker, Jess is also the district’s Homeless Liaison.
 In previous years, she was the MGHS Social Worker and the district’s AODA Coordinator.
 Jess’ past experience also includes work in juvenile justice, domestic violence, racial equity advocacy, LGBTQ+ resource advocacy, and inclusionary services for children with disabilities.
 When she’s not wrapped up in social justice work, Jess enjoys yoga, hiking, biking, camping, live music, and fighting the urge to adopt too many pets.